AdobeDocs/target-dev.en/help/dev/patterns/initialize-sdks-new.md

 ---
 # Initialize SDKs

-Follow the *Activity Initialize SDK* step diagram to ensure that all necessary tasks leading up to the loading of the [!DNL Adobe Target] at.js JavaScript library are executed in the correct sequence.
+Follow the steps in the *Activity Initialize SDK* step diagram to ensure that all necessary tasks leading up to the loading of the [!DNL Adobe Target] at.js JavaScript library are executed in the correct sequence.

 >[!TIP]
 >